 Over 75 million Americans suffer with “bad backs” and 80% of the population will experience back problems some time in their life.
 Therefore there is a good possibility that at some point in your life you will have a problem with your back.
-With this in mind Dr. George Cunningham, offers you this back quiz.
+With this in mind George Cunningham, D.C. and Callan Carnahan, D.C., offer you this back quiz.

 - Which person is more likely to develop back problems?
 A) a ditch digger B) an accountant c) a swimmer d) an individual who rarely exercises e) a weight lifter

 - Exercise can cause back problems.
 True or False

 - Children almost never have back problems.
 True or False

 - The mattress and pillow you sleep on, your choice of couches and chairs all ultimately affect your back.
 True or False

 - Should you ignore the occasional headaches and back pain or discomfort that eventually go away?

 - Good posture is only important to your looks.
 True or False

 - B and D. People who are sedentary and not physically active are more likely to develop low back problems.
 There is up to 4 times more weight bearing on your low back when sitting coupled with muscle weakness or deconditioning that develops from a sedentary life style.

 - Yes.
 Exercise done incorrectly or in excess of your physical conditioning can be bad for your back.
 Be sure to follow a sensible exercise program preferably under the guidance of a health care specialist.